 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

 Tennessee has two levels of licensing: Licensed Professional Counselor (LPC) and a Licensed Professional Counselor Mental Health Service Provider (LPC-MHSP).
 For additional information see the licensure requirements on the Tennessee Board for Licensed Professional Counselors, Licensed Marital and Family Therapists and Licensed Clinical Pastoral Therapists website.
-Below are the steps necessary to apply for licensure as a Licensed Professional Counselor after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+Below are the steps necessary to apply for licensure as a Licensed Professional Counselor (LPC) OR a Licensed Professional Counselor Mental Health Service Provider (LPC-MHSP) after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances: